 - are either entered, or exempt from inclusion, in the Australian Register of Therapeutic Goods (ARTG).

-Any proposed restricted representation must be consistent with:
+Any proposed restricted representation must be consistent with both:

-- the product's accepted indications or intended purpose, as per its ARTG entry; and/or
+- the good's accepted indications or intended purpose, as per its ARTG entry

 - any mandatory warning or cautionary statements which are required to be included in the product packaging/labelling in order to satisfy other regulatory requirements.